faithvoid/plugin.video.toonamiX/README.md

 ## Issues:
 - 720p video resolution (not console resolution!)
 WILL crash your Xbox, so make sure videos are rendering at 480p in your settings!
 This isn't an add-on issue, this is a hardware issue.
+- Sometimes the stream may not load.
+Try it again, and if it doesn't work, you may have to come back later.
+This doesn't seem to be an issue with the addon, as whenever this happens I also can't connect to TA channels via .m3u8 on any other system, but the homepage stream still works.
 - You tell me.

 ## TODO: